Sunday, September 22, 2024

 It is my feeling that I have lost that bit of magic from my writings that made them special.
 I’ve changed, I guess… more like the shell of whom I once was, or maybe just struggling to not become obsolete when I am obsolete.
 This is my third post, and I think I’ll just let it be, saving it from the recycle bin drama of the other two.

 I never apologize when I dump an onslaught of photos upon you, and I’m going to drop a hefty load again, some worthy and some not quite there, but it’s all I have, so lucky you 😊.
 I do appreciate every one of you, my readers.
-Without you I would just be talking to myself, but then again, I’m a good listener.
+Without you I would just be talking to myself, but then again, I am a good listener.

 Winterberry berries turning red